peat-platform/mongrel2/static/markdown/GRAPH_API_OPENi.md

   }
 ]
 ```
-You can see that Photo Objects coming from different sources (facebook, OPENi) are returned in the same JSON response but inside different JSON arrays.
+You can see that Photo Objects coming from different sources (facebook, PEAT) are returned in the same JSON response but inside different JSON arrays.
 The "service" field shows which objects come from which CBS/Cloudlet.